juliebro/orca-sightings-api/docs-planning/info-arch.md

 Supporting topics that are reused across other topics:

-- `set-up-dev-env.md` → how to set up the development environment
+- `set-up-dev-env.md` → how to set up the environment for using tutorials
 - `start-service.md` → how to start the Orca Sightings service

 ### `/reference`